wak1616/PAC/Patient Access Center Master Guide.md

 ## Required Documentation

-- Note “72-hour rule” clearly in appointment details.
+- Note "72-hour rule" clearly in appointment details.
 - Extend appointment from 15 to 30 min when combining short slots.

 ## Important Reminders